 Transbiomorphosis - Text by Adaptecd from Max More, in Anders Sandberg's Transhuman Terminology (Interplanetary Age, First Federation, Terran Federation): The transformation of the human body from a natural, biological organism into a superior, consciously designed vehicle of personality.
 Genetekkers, Genen, Zoeific Biopolity, TRHN - dramatic modification of one's biological form, not necessarily into a superior (although sometimes that) but just a different form, as a lifestyle choice or artistic expression.

-Wetlet - Text by Fernando Peña D'Andrea Name given to organically grown devices that can be plugged to various sort of nanotech or compatible devices, or even bio devices.
+Wetlet - Text by Fernando Peña D'Andrea Name given to organic devices grown so that they can be plugged into various sort of nanotech or compatible devices or other bio devices.
 The common uses range from medicine-producing glands to (the most common) neural aids.
 The first transapients made wide use of these devices in order to complement their mental abilities.
-They're now outdated in most places, save some specific clades.
+The ancient designs from Solsys in pre-Nanoswarm times have long since been superseded by more sophisticated neogen, bionano, and synano devices but are still popular with some bioborg clades.